 Message from the Director

-For the past five years, it has been my privilege to lead the Governor’s Office of Homeland Security, and work alongside many tremendous citizens and leaders in Maryland.
+For the past seven years, it has been my privilege to lead the Governor’s Office of Homeland Security, and work alongside many tremendous citizens and leaders in Maryland.
 After dedicating my entire career to public service, I have developed a sense of the true strength that defines our communities and businesses–especially those that have been impacted by an event that disrupts their way of life.
 As we have experienced in the past twelve months alone, Maryland is susceptible to a wide range of threats and hazards that require us to be prepared for the unexpected.
 Hurricane force winds, cyber attacks, and active assailant attacks are all among the threats we are exposed to at any one time.
 Yet it is the strength in the hearts of the people of those communities, who are united by a bond of hope and resilience.

 It is in that spirit of resilience that the Governor’s Office of Homeland Security has tirelessly worked alongside the many stakeholders in Maryland to develop four cornerstones which will establish the foundation of our efforts to define and lead us in our homeland security efforts.
 The Cornerstone concept is derived from the first stone set in the construction of a masonry foundation, important since all other stones will be set in reference to this stone, thus determining the position of the entire structure.
 The Governor’s Office of Homeland Security has defined four cornerstones of Maryland’s homeland security foundation, and it begins with the people of Maryland.